Skip to content

 How You Can Help Bali

 Bali needs your help.
 You can join beach cleanups and support many of the amazing NGOs and green initiatives working towards a cleaner environment.
 Your participation can make a significant difference.
-At DOKOYO, we care about our environment and started Hummingbird Bali as our part of contribution.
+At DOKOYO, we care about our environment and partner with Seven Clean Seas for this movement.

 Government Actions on Plastic Waste Management